pcrockett/mollysocket-fly/README.md

 **Install a UnifiedPush distributor on your Android phone:**

-[ntfy](https://f-droid.org/en/packages/io.heckel.ntfy/) is an excellent choice for a UnifiedPush distributor, and it requires no configuration whatsoever.
+I recommend installing [ntfy](https://f-droid.org/en/packages/io.heckel.ntfy/) as a [UnifiedPush distributor](https://unifiedpush.org/users/distributors/), and it requires no configuration whatsoever.
 It just needs to be installed and running.

-After you install a distributor, disable battery optimization for that app in Android settings.
+Disable battery optimization for ntfy in Android settings.
 Don't worry; In my experience, ntfy has next to zero impact on battery life when on WiFi, and is significantly better than Signal when on mobile data connections.

 **Install and configure Molly on your Android phone:**